Track-Based Triggers for Exotic Signatures: Benchmark model performance

 For simplicity, this study assumes a \pt resolution of $1\%$ which increases up to $10\%$ for particles with \pt of $1$~TeV.
 This assumption is somewhat optimistic for the endcaps, but reasonable for the barrel~\cite{CERN-LHCC-2017-009,CERN-LHCC-2020-004}.
-Measured masses are peaked at the actual stau mass, while background is peaked near zero, with long tails due to resolution effects.
+Measured masses peak at the actual stau mass, while background is peaked near zero, with long tails due to resolution effects.

-The efficiency for staus to pass a variety of $\beta$ and mass requirements are shown in Figure~\ref{fig:hscp_delay_eff}.
-Event-level efficiencies are shown for stable staus with respect to having at least one track in geometric acceptance.
-The selections on $\beta < 0.96, 0.95, 0.90$ or mass $>15, 30, 60$~GeV were chosen to provide comparable background efficiencies of $10\%$, $5\%$, and $1\%$ per track, respectively.
+The event-level efficiency for staus to pass a variety of $\beta_{\mathrm{TOF}}$ and $m_{\mathrm{TOF}}$ requirements are shown in Figure~\ref{fig:hscp_delay_eff} of Appendix~\ref{app:hscp}.
+Efficiencies are shown for stable staus with respect to having at least one track in geometric acceptance.
+The selections on $\beta_{\mathrm{TOF}} < 0.96, 0.95, 0.90$ or $m_{\mathrm{TOF}} >15, 30, 60$~GeV were chosen to provide comparable background efficiencies of $10\%$, $5\%$, and $1\%$ per track, respectively.
 In both cases, the event-level efficiency increases with stau mass.
-Requirements on the measured $\beta$ are less efficient than the measured mass.
+Requirements on the measured $\beta_{\mathrm{TOF}}$ are less efficient than the measured mass.

 \FloatBarrier